SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Safety Professionals Seeking Risk Management Guidance

-Approximately 70% of safety professionals that contact us are looking for guidance materials on managing their required SMS implementations.
+Approximately 70% of safety professionals who contact us are looking for guidance materials on managing their required SMS implementations.
 Aviation SMS has a strong risk management component.
 Without a doubt, the safety risk management (SRM) component of an ICAO-compliant SMS program receives the most attention from:

 • New safety managers;